matheustor4/PyMTDEvaluator2/README.md

 	Evaluation time shorter than the movement trigger leads to cost=0.
 Therefore, the MCDM method will produce errors in the evaluation.

+PyMTDEvaluator MCDM methods may remove some invalid alternatives from the evaluation to avoid the aforementioned errors.
+In this situation, PyMTDEvaluator output displays which alternatives were excluded from the analysis process.